 As a self-employed English teacher for children and adults from 2001 to 2011, I’ve made plenty of mistakes and learned some hard lessons which I’d like to convert into useful advice for teachers who feel as confused as I once was.
 This guide is a mix of business tips and lesson plans based on my experience teaching ESL in Germany.
 It’s written to all teachers, new and experienced, so if some advice seems a bit obvious to you or long-winded, it might be a golden nugget to someone else.
 Although I talk about Germany throughout this guide, most of my advice is about teaching Language in general.

-I’m working on a variety of related and unrelated projects these days, but I still get lots of questions from potential teachers and students who find me on www.hannover-englisch.de and I want to be as helpful as possible.
-Feel free to e-mail me at firstname.lastname@example.org or email@example.com with questions, and forgive me if I don’t respond immediately.
+I’m working on a variety of related and unrelated projects these days, but I still get lots of questions from potential teachers and students who e-mail me at email@example.com or firstname.lastname@example.org, and forgive me if I don’t respond immediately.

 Song and game lists for children, instructional videos, apps, and more!